huggingface/optimum-intel/examples/neural_compressor/question-answering/README.md

     --verify_loading \
     --output_dir /tmp/squad_output
 ```

+The distillation process can be accelerated by the flag `--generate_teacher_logits`, it can save teacher logits in training set so you can read teacher logits while distillation training instead of running teacher model forward in every step.

 The following example fine-tunes DistilBERT on the SQuAD1.0 dataset while applying magnitude pruning and then applies
 dynamic quantization as a second step.